 Of more interest are the variants of what might be called two-beam accelerator systems.
 One beam with low energy and high current in one accelerator structure is used to generate RF power which drives a second accelerator structure.
 Two variants of this are currently under investigation.
-One being pursued by a Berkeley/Livermore/SLAC collaboration uses induction linacs to produce beams of several kiloamp current at energies of several MeV, with klystron-like bunching and energy extraction cavities.
-We hope to demonstrate a 500 gigawatt, 50 nanosecond pulse length RF source sometime next year.
+One being pursued by a Berkeley/Livermore/SLAC collaboration uses induction linacs to produce beams of several kA current at energies of several MeV, with klystron-like bunching and energy extraction cavities.
+We hope to demonstrate a 500 MW, 50 ns pulse length RF source some time next year.

 A different approach is being pursued at CERN.
-The CLIC group is investigating the use of superconducting cavities like those already designed and tested to increase the Tristan or LEP energy for the high current, low energy accelerator.
-A train of short, high-current bunches rides in this low frequency accelerator and interacts with a high frequency cavity structure to produce RF power which is used to charge the high energy accelerator.
-The CLIC group is interested in frequencies of around 30 GHz for the high energy machine, and are modeling the energy extraction cavities for tests at a lower RF frequency.
+The "CLIC" group is investigating the use of superconducting cavities like those already designed and tested to increase the Tristan or LEP energy for the highcurrent, low-energy accelerator.
+A train of short, high-current bunches rides in this low-frequency accelerator and interacts with a high-frequency cavity structure to produce RF power which is used to charge the highenergy accelerator.
+The CLIC group are interested in frequencies of around 30 GHz for the high-energy machine, and are modelling the energy extraction cavities for tests at a lower RF frequency.

-This field is moving very fast, and I think in a few year's time there is a very good chance that a practical power source/accelerator combination will be available.
+This field is moving very fast, and I think in a few years' time there is a very good chance that a practical power source/accelerator combination will be available.

-Major R&D programs are either in place or are developing in Japan, Europe, the USSR and the U.S. In Japan a group centered at KEK with contributions from other Japanese universities is aiming toward a machine with about 1.0 TeV in the center-of-mass.
-This program is growing as people and resources are freed from work on the Tristan colliding beam storage rings.
+Major R & D programmes are either in place or are developing in Japan, Europe, the USSR and the US.
+In Japan a group centred at KEK, with contributions from other Japanese universities, is aiming towards a machine with about 1.0 TeV in the centre-of-mass.
+This programme is growing as people and resources are freed from work on the Tristan colliding beam storage rings.
 The main emphasis is now on studies of high gradients and appropriate structures for large linear colliders.

-In Europe there is the "CLIC" program at CERN which aims toward a 2.0 TeV machine.
-The R&D work here is concentrating on a superconducting RF generator running at 35 GHz in combination with a room temperature high gradient accelerator.
-Intense work is underway on the beam dynamics of the driver and on the problem of transferring energy from the superconducting RF generator to the high gradient accelerator.
+In Europe there is the "CLIC" programme at CERN, which aims towards a 2.0 TeV machine.
+The R & D work here is concentrating on a superconducting RF generator running at 35 GHz in combination with a room-temperature high-gradient accelerator.
+Intense work is under way on the beam dynamics of the driver and on the problem of transferring energy from the superconducting RF generator to the high-gradient accelerator.

-In addition in Europe there is the Frascati "ARES" project which is aiming toward a recirculating superconducting linac to produce the beams and SLC-like collision geometry.
+In addition in Europe there is the Frascati "ARES" project, which is aiming towards a recirculating superconducting linac to produce the beams and SLC-like collision geometry.
 The final phase of the project might be a B factory, while the first phase under study is a nuclear physics facility.
-Fifty four million dollars has been authorized INFN over a five year period for R&D.
+Fifty-four million dollars have been assigned to INFN over a 5-year period for R & D.

-At Orsay there is a smaller program aimed at high brightness electron guns and on the use of field emission and lasers to produce high power RF generators.
+At Orsay there is a smaller programme aimed at high brightness electron guns and on the use of field emission and lasers to produce highpower RF generators.

-In the USSR there is a program centered at Novosibirsk which aims at building a 2.0 TeV facility at Serpukhov in stages.
-This project has a conditional approval from the Soviet authorities.
+In the USSR there is a programme centred at Novosibirsk which aims at building a 2.0 TeV facility at Serpukhov in stages.
+This project has conditional approval from the Soviet authorities.
 If certain milestones are met, conventional construction might start in 1992 or 1993 on the tunnel to house this facility.
-The main milestone is the development of a 10-meter-long accelerating section with RF drivers to run at a gradient of 100 MeV per meter.
+The main milestone is the development of a 10-m long accelerating section with RF drivers to run at a gradient of 100 MeV/m.